Caligula (band): History

-Caligula was composed of five members: vocalist Ashley Rothschild, guitarist James McKinnon, drummer Dave Macken, Jamie Fonti (keyboards and backing singer), and bass guitarist Sean Fonti.
+Caligula formed in Sydney in 1989 and were composed of five members: vocalist Ashley Rothschild, guitarist James McKinnon, drummer Dave Macken, Jamie Fonti (keyboards and backing singer), and bass guitarist Sean Fonti.
 The band also included Dave Ross and Mitchell Foley as founding members.

 In 1990 and 1991, the band released two EPs, before a compilation album including both EPs, titled Got One.

-In 1994, they released the album Rubenesque and received national airplay on Triple J and Triple M with the songs "Tears of a Clown" (a remake of the Smokey Robinson & the Miracles song).
+In 1994, they released their debut studio album Rubenesque and received national airplay on Triple J and Triple M with the song "Tears of a Clown" (Smokey Robinson & the Miracles cover) which reached #24 in the Australian singles chart.

 Ashley Rothschild left Caligula, leading to their demise.
 The Fonti Brothers then created the band Primary with singer Connie Mitchell.
 Rothschild currently fronts the bands Panic Syndrome and Graveyard Rock Stars and teaches at Big Music Studios in Crows Nest.

 In 2018 the band reunited to support Pop Will Eat Itself on the East Coast dates of their Australian tour.